djm56/djm56/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on WooCommerce store's
+- 🔭 WooCommerce is where I spend most of my time.
-- 🌱 I’m currently learning static builders (11ty), Node Automation and C
+- 🌱 Currently I am learning static builders (11ty), Node Automation and C.

 <!--
 **djm56/djm56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.